-PriME Project: Scaling Up Micro-Scale Microbial Ecosystem Dynamics
+PriME Project: Large-Scale Implications of Micro-Scale Microbial Ecosystem Dynamics

 Microbes are the engines of global biogeochemical cycling on Earth.
 Marine microbes in particular are responsible for approximately half of all photosynthesis on the planet and drive the ‘biological pump’, which transfers organic carbon from the surface to the deep ocean.
 As such, it is important to mechanistically understand marine microbial dynamics in order to understand and predict changes to the global carbon cycle.
 Naomi Levine’s research seeks to understand emergent microbial ecosystem function (e.g., rates of carbon cycling) that arise from microbe-microbe and microbe-environment interactions in the ocean.
 Her group builds microbial ecosystem models based on overarching principles of microbial ecosystems derived from observations.
 They integrate these biological models into physical and chemical models which capture realistic environmental conditions.
 The model results can then be compared against oceanographic observations to provide testable hypotheses as to the dominant mechanisms driving the observed patterns of microbial ecosystems and biogeochemical cycling.
 This work will focus on understanding the cost-benefits of microbial co-growth and the impact of these interactions on ocean scale carbon, nitrogen and sulfur cycling.